I goofed! I didn’t mean to leave Mom out, but I did.

 Pssst.
 If you’re Mom, just forward this post to Dad and let him coordinate.
 Be sure and act surprised when your kids present the results to you on your special day!

 First, we have “5 Things I Love about Mom.”
 It’s sometimes surprising to see how kids fill out such a list.
 Little things that may seem insignificant to an adult are often huge in a child’s mind:

-Next, we have a template for an acrostic poem.
+Our next Mother’s Day printable is a template for an acrostic poem.
 Each letter stands for a word or phrase that describes Mother (and, no, the lines do not necessarily need to rhyme):

 One of the most famous tributes to motherhood was written in this same style:

 “M” is for the million things she gave me,

 “T” is for the tears she shed to save me,

 “H” is for her heart of purest gold;